DareDevelOps/frameworx/readme.md

-# frameWorx is genreic project structuring based on PowerShell
+# frameWorx is a genreic project structuring based on PowerShell